 Academic student employees in classifications covered by the UW/UAW collective bargaining agreement may use paid time off if available.
-Hourly and student employees do not earn paid time off; therefore all time off is unpaid.

 Can an employee use time off if their child’s school or child care facility (or a loved one’s elder care facility) is closed unexpectedly?

 Yes.
 Contract covered, classified non-union, and professional staff who must stay home or leave work early as a result of an unplanned closure of a school or child care or eldercare facility may use up to a maximum of three days each of vacation, sick, or unpaid time off per calendar year.
 Other time off may be allowed, depending on the terms of the specific employment program or collective bargaining agreement.

 A temporary telework arrangement may be approved if you determine that the individual’s work assignments can be reasonably accomplished by teleworking and you believe that the employee will have time to accomplish their work.

 Can an employee bring their child to work if the employee is unable to make alternative arrangements?

 No, bringing children to work is not an option.
 Please encourage an employee in this situation to use time off and stay home while caring for their child.